INMAS-Math/INMAS-Math.github.io/resources.md

 * [Networking and Effective Communications](#networking-and-effective-communications)
 * [Internship Expectations](#internship-expectations)

-Each of the three first modules had follow-up actionable items to be completed by the student on their own.
+Each of the three first modules included follow-up actionable items to be completed by the student.
-As a strong emphasis of the program was to make the student take responsibility for their own career, none of these items were formally an assignment, but rather presented as SMART goals to them.
+As a strong emphasis of the program was to make the students take responsibility for their own careers, none of these follow-up items were collected or graded, but they were rather presented as SMART goals to them.
-Nonetheless, subsequent discussions on the progress achieved on these tasks took place during the in-person workshops, and/or during one-on-one meetings with program coordinators over Zoom.
+Nonetheless, subsequent discussions on the progress achieved on these tasks took place during the in-person workshops, and/or during one-on-one online meetings with program coordinators.

 #### Resume Preparation
 This session provided guidance on crafting a good technical resume.
-It was encouraged that the resume be preferably a single-page, information-dense, and search-engine optimized (SEO) resume.
+It was encouraged that the document be a single-page, information-dense, and search-engine optimized (SEO) resume.
-A challenge faced by many students, and that the INMAS program aimed to address, is the gap between the students' varied mathematical backgrounds and the diverse areas where they might see themselves employed.
+A challenge faced by many students, and which the INMAS program aimed to address, is the gap between the students' mathematical backgrounds and the diverse areas where they might see themselves employed.
-Thus, an emphasis was placed on re-framing theoretical mathematical experience in terms of the student's leadership, capacity to innovate, and technical experience, where applicable.
+Thus, an emphasis was placed on re-framing the student's theoretical mathematical experience in terms of their leadership skills, capacity to innovate, and technical experience.

 Students submitted draft resumes before the second in-person workshop.
-These underwent revisions during one-on-one sessions during the workshop, or during subsequent one-on-one meetings over Zoom, with a final version submitted in time for the start of the internship application process.
+These drafts underwent revisions during one-on-one sessions interspersed with the workshop, or during subsequent one-on-one meetings online, with a final version submitted in time for the start of the internship application process.

 Students were encouraged to apply to as many external positions as they could on their own.
-For managing expectations, the concept of *best-fit* in contrast to *best student* was presented to the students in view of distinguishing the job application process from the selection process used for getting to a graduate school.
+To help manage their expectations, the concept of *best-fit* in contrast to *best student* was presented to them, as a way of distinguishing the job application process from the selection process used for getting into graduate school.

 We found that students really enjoyed receiving feedback on their resume and were extremely receptive to the feedback received, often requesting a follow-up meeting.

 #### Preparing for Interviews
 A professional module was developed to help students better prepare for interviews.
 This module contains basic preparation tips as well as practice sessions.
-The crafting and delivery of a good *elevator pitch* is an important component of this module, as this is a often the starting point of any conversation.
+The crafting and delivery of a good *elevator pitch* is an important component of this module, as this quick overview is a often the starting point of any conversation with an employer.

 Students were put in small teams and asked to get intel and prepare for fictitious interviews with selected companies.
 Practice sessions through Zoom were organized to allow students to participate in mock interviews and provide feedback to one another.
-These activities do not require a lot of efforts to organize and maintain and have a sizable impact on the confidence of the students.
+These practice activities do not require a lot of effort to organize and have considerable impact on students' confidence and readiness to interview.

 #### Networking and Effective Communications
-A powerful skill required for finding a good position in the industry or academia is networking.
+A powerful skill required for finding a good position in industry or academia is networking.
-INMAS provided training material and practice sessions for performing informational interviews and meaningful and engaging descriptions of one selves.
-Removing the bias that networking is "schmoozing", and providing actionable tasks to students was a central part of this module.
+INMAS provided training material and practice sessions for performing informational interviews and meaningful and engaging descriptions of oneself.
+Dispelling the perception that networking is "schmoozing", and providing actionable networking tasks to student participants, were the central goals of this module.
 The integration of tools such as LinkedIn for expanding one's network was presented and students were asked to expand their own network using these tools through SMART goals.

 #### Internship Expectations
-This training went over some fundamental rules regarding corporate America that students might not have been exposed to while in an academic environment.
+This training covered some fundamental rules regarding corporate America that students might not have been exposed to while in an academic environment.
 Honesty, punctuality, team work, intellectual property and proprietary data were part of the topics explored during these sessions.
 Finally, a series of situational vignettes were presented and discussed with the group.
-Some of these situations represented cases that we had in the past and were an excellent way to raise the students' awareness of their ethical and legal obligations towards their hosts for the summer.
+Some of these situations represented cases we encountered in earlier cohorts, and were an excellent way to raise the students' awareness of their ethical and legal obligations towards their summer host organizations.

 ### Mentoring
 While representing a serious time commitment, the mentoring activity had a strong impact on students and on the program.
-These 30-minute one-on-one Zoom sessions we scheduled through *calendly* or an equivalent.
+These 30-minute one-on-one Zoom sessions were scheduled through *calendly* or an equivalent.
-For 90 students, this represents 45 hours of meetings, which is best tackled by spreading over multiple weeks.
+For 90 students, this effort represents 45 hours of meetings spread over multiple weeks.
 The in-person workshops also provided an additional opportunity to conduct these discussions during the weekend.
 During these sessions, feedback was provided on a draft resume and a series of questions were asked to the students.
 These questions allowed the students to practice a good elevator pitch, and to express their preference for a summer internship regarding the field of work (e.g., fintech, pharma, defense, machine learning, etc.), the location, their mobility, the work model (in-person vs remote), and so on.
-As importantly, these meeting offered an occasion to better know the student and assessed their capabilities, constraints, and readiness for employment.
+Just as importantly, these meetings offered an occasion to better know the students and assess their capabilities, constraints, and readiness for employment.

 In addition to these planned activities,
-INMAS staff members made themselves available to discuss career choices, guidance on receiving multiple offers, guidance on applying to external jobs as needed by soon-to-graduate students.
-These discussions were helpful to us for identifying points that we found ourselves repeating to multiple students and integrating them in the regular training material.
+INMAS staff members made themselves available as needed to discuss career choices, guidance on receiving multiple offers, and guidance on applying to external jobs for soon-to-graduate students.
+These discussions were helpful to us for identifying points that we then found ourselves repeating to multiple students and integrating into the regular training material.

 ### Technical Training